 - How do I add YouTube videos to Kaltura, and what are the advantages of doing that?

 You can add YouTube videos that are publicly visible to Kaltura with the +Add Media button.
-This will enable you to create Kaltura Video Quizzes, accessing student viewing analytics, and list the videos amongst non-YouTube videos in the Media Gallery or Playlist.
+This will enable you to create Kaltura Video Quizzes, access student viewing analytics, and list the videos amongst non-YouTube videos in the Media Gallery or a Playlist.